drmason13/advent_of_code_traits/README.md

 [Fully Qualified Syntax]
 is required in order to disambiguate which day's Solution we are running.

+Please refer to the [examples](./examples/) for more possibilities, including parsing a different type for each Part and opting out of parsing entirely to work directly with the `&str`.

 ## How does this use const generics?

-Because the `Solution` and `ParseInput` traits are generic over `const Day: u32` you are free to implement them many times for the same struct.
+Because the `Solution` trait is generic over `const Day: u32` and `const Part: u32` you are free to implement them many times for the same struct.
-The compiler will only yell at you if you implement them for the same Day twice (as it should!).
+The compiler will only yell at you if you implement them for the same Day and Part twice (as it should!).

-`Day1` is used in the examples (because it looks awesome in my humble opinion).
-It is simply `1_u32`.
+`Day1` and `Part1` are used in the examples (because it looks awesome in my humble opinion).
+They are simply `1_u32`.

-`advent_of_code_traits::days` looks like this:
+For example, `advent_of_code_traits::days` looks like this:

 ```
 mod days {